Foundation Level—ISTQB Software Testing Certification Training

 • Testing’s Contributions to Success

-• Quality Assurance and Testing
+• Testing and Quality Assurance (QA)

-• Errors, Defects, and Failures
+• Errors, Defects, Failures, and Root Causes

-• Seven Testing Principles
+• Testing Principles

 • Test Activities and Tasks

-• The Psychology of Testing
+• Independence of Testing

 Testing Throughout the Software Development Lifecycle

-• Software Development Lifecycle Models
+• Testing in the Context of a Software Development Lifecycle

-• Software Development and Software Testing
+• Impact of the Software Development Lifecycle on Testing

-• Software Development Lifecycle Models in Context
+• Software Development Lifecycle and Good Testing Practices

 • Test Levels